COVID-19 Announcements by Date

 COVID-19 Testing for Employees

-College employees can get tested locally through their health insurance, and should discuss their options with their primary care physician.
+Please note there is no on-demand testing on campus for employees.
+Employees should seek testing off campus for all instances except when they are selected for a weekly surveillance test.
+Employees can get tested locally through their health insurance, and should discuss their options with their primary care physician.
 You can locate your nearest COVID testing site at this site operated by the New York State Department of Health, or at the Empire Blue Cross/Blue Shield Coronavirus Resource Center here.
-More information will be forthcoming for employees who wish to be considered for inclusion in random testing on campus.

 we will adjust plans accordingly and keep the community updated.